 What Is the Vodka Press?

-The Vodka Press is a semi-popular mixed drink that remains a little obscure.
-It certainly isn't ordered as often as a Vodka Tonic or Vodka Cranberry, but many people enjoy it and it is a nice, refreshing drink.
+The vodka press is a semi-popular mixed drink that remains a little obscure.
+It certainly isn't ordered as often as a vodka tonic or vodka cranberry, but many people enjoy it because it's a nice, refreshing drink.

-The word "press" in the name may seem to indicate that you'll be pressing something, possibly with a muddler.
-Yet, as we see with this recipe, that is not the case.
-Instead, the Vodka Press takes its name from the popular whiskey highball known as the Presbyterian.
-This is also a double soda drink, though it typically uses ginger ale instead of Sprite or 7-Up.
+The word "press" in the name may seem to indicate that you'll be pressing something with a muddler, but that is not the case.
+Instead, the vodka press takes its name from the popular whiskey highball known as the Presbyterian.
+It's also a double soda drink, though it typically uses ginger ale instead of Sprite or 7-Up.